-To the best of the Company's knowledge, the principal shareholders (greater than 5%) of the Company as of November 22, 2022, are as follows:
+To the best of the Company's knowledge, the principal shareholders (greater than 5%) of the Company as of May 1, 2023, are as follows:

-Name Description Shares Owns, Controls or Directs % of the Issued and Outstanding Shares Azur LLC Investment Trust 4,996,065 10.02% Lucara Diamond Corporation Diamond Mining Co.
-4,476,773 8.98% David J. Cushing Investor 4,327,579 8.68% James M. Bruchs Chairman and CEO 2,888,119 5.79% Karsten Busche Investor 2,718,200 5.45%
+Name Description Shares Owns, Controls or Directs % of the Issued and Outstanding Shares Azur LLC Investment Trust 4,996,065 8.59% Lucara Diamond Corporation Diamond Mining Co.
+4,476,773 8.55% David J. Cushing Investor 4,327,579 8.10% Karsten Busche Investor 3,785,625 7.23% James M. Bruchs Chairman and CEO 2,888,119 5.51%

-Exploration Activities as at September 30, 2022 Subsidiaries
+Exploration Activities as at December 31, 2022 Subsidiaries

-- ♦ The Company holds a 100% interest in its Botswana subsidiary, Gcwihaba (Pty) Limited ("Gcwihaba") which holds five (5) metal (base, precious, platinum group, and rare earth) prospecting licenses. - ♦ The Company holds a 100% interest in its Botswana subsidiary, Bosoto (Pty) Limited ("Bosoto"), which holds two (2) precious stone prospecting licenses; PL369/2014 for the area which contains the BK16 kimberlite and precious stone prospecting license PL217/2016. - ♦ The Company holds a 100% interest in Newdico (Pty) Limited. ("Newdico"), holds one (1) industrial mineral prospecting license PL091/2019, effective January 1, 2020.
-Newdico also provides administrative, operational, exploration, geophysical and drilling services to the Company's other subsidiaries. - ♦ The Company holds a 100% interest in Tsodilo Resources Bermuda Limited to which the shares of its operating subsidiaries are registered.
+- The Company holds a 100% interest in its Botswana subsidiary, Gcwihaba (Pty) Limited ("Gcwihaba") which holds four (4) metal (base, precious, platinum group, and rare earth) prospecting licenses and a 5th license is currently under litigation for renewal (a summary of the litigation was provided in Note 13 of the Company's audited consolidated financial statements for the year ended December 31, 2022). - ♦ The Company holds a 100% interest in its Botswana subsidiary, Bosoto (Pty) Limited ("Bosoto"), which holds one (1) precious stone prospecting license; PL369/2014 for the area which contains the BK16 kimberlite - The Company holds a 100% interest in Newdico (Pty) Limited ("Newdico"), which provides administrative, operational, exploration, geophysical, and drilling services to the Company's other subsidiaries. - ♦ The Company holds a 100% interest in Tsodilo Resources Bermuda Limited to which the shares of its operating subsidiaries are registered.